clojure-doc/clojure-doc.github.io/content/md/articles/ecosystem/web_development.md

 * [helix](https://github.com/lilactown/helix) - a simple, easy to use library for React development in ClojureScript
 * [UIx](https://pitch-io.github.io/uix/docs/) - an idiomatic interface into modern React

+While those are all based on or wrappers around React, there are other options:

+* [hoplon](https://hoplon.io/) - a ClojureScript library that unify some of the web platform's idiosyncrasies and present a fun way to design and build single-page web applications; hoplon builds on [hoplon](https://github.com/hoplon/javelin) which provides spreadsheet-like dataflow programming in ClojureScript

 ### Full-Stack Options

 * [fulcro](https://fulcro.fulcrologic.com/) - a library for development of single-page full-stack web applications in clj/cljs
 * [sitefox](https://github.com/chr15m/sitefox) - full-stack ClojureScript development on node.js

+### Producing JavaScript

+Although ClojureScript (and thus all of the above **Frontend Development** options) produce JavaScript under the hood, there are times when you have an existing ecosystem based on HTML, CSS, and JavaScript and you want to add some ClojureScript to that.
+In that case, you can either use `scittle`, mentioned above or one of these ClojureScript to JavaScript compilers:

+* [cherry](https://github.com/squint-cljs/cherry) - experimental ClojureScript to ES6 module compiler
+* [squint](https://github.com/squint-cljs/squint) - experimental ClojureScript syntax to JavaScript compiler

+The former maintains ClojureScript _semantics_ and syntax while the latter maintains only the syntax, compiling to JavaScript semantics.
+These projects can both be useful for adding ClojureScript components and modules to an existing JavaScript project.

 ## See Also